Strong Ion Diffnce.

 |Gap = Na+ + K+ - Cl- - HCO3-|

-Some causes of metabolic acidosis, e.g., lactic acidosis, release anions into the extracellular fluid which are not normally measured.
+Some causes of metabolic acidosis, e.g., lactic acidosis, release anions into the extracellular fluid which may not be measured.
 When this occurs there will be an unexpected discrepancy between the sums of the principal cations and anions.
 The usual sum is:

-In addition to Cl- + HCO3- there are extra unmeasured anions, e.g., lactate, phosphate, sulphate, which increase the "gap".
+The "gap" may be increased by other unmeasured anions, e.g., lactate, phosphate, or sulfate.
 A gap greater than 30 indicates a significant concentration of unmeasured anions.
-Because this calculation relies upon the accuracy of the other measurements, small errors in these large numbers cause a disproportionately great error in the "gap".
-If information is required about the unmeasured anions, it is probably more appropriate to measure their concentration, i.e., lactate in tissue hypoxia, 3-hydroxybutyrate in diabetic ketosis, and phosphate or sulfate in renal failure.
+This calculation depends upon the accuracy of the other measurements; small errors, therefore, disproportionately affect in the "gap".
+When information is required about these anions, it is best to measure their concentration directly, i.e., lactate in tissue hypoxia, 3-hydroxybutyrate in diabetic ketosis, and phosphate or sulfate in renal failure.

 |No "Normal" Cold Humans|

 When judging gas exchange between air and blood, however, it is necessary to correct the value of the arterial PCO2 for the patient's actual temperature.
 Only then can the arterial blood gas values be meaningfully compared to exhaled gas partial pressures, or to the gases in a pump-oxygenator.
-Because they unfamiliar, however, they are useless when judging "normality"; there is no such thing as "normal" hypothermic human being for us to use as a standard.
+Because they unfamiliar, however, they are useless when judging "normality"; there is no such thing as "normal" hypothermic person to use as a standard.

 One pascal: Many texts and papers express PCO2 in kilopascals (kPa).
 It is useful to remember that this value is almost the same as the percentage of atmospheric pressure.
 For example, the normal arterial PCO2 of 40 mmHg is 5.33 kPa or 5.61 % of atmospheric pressure.
 One pascal is one newton per square meter.
 One newton is about 102 grams weight or about 3.6 ounces of fluid.